 You can also buy Nutiva Organic Coconut Manna here (it’s the best priced option for already made butter).

-Suffice it to say, whole ground up coconut is a fabulous super food, yielding energy and many healing properties.
+Suffice it to say, whole ground up coconut is a fabulous food, yielding energy and many wellness properties.
 Coconut butter is also delicious and satisfying, helping us to feel satiated, because nutritionally we are!

 COCONUT BUTTER RECIPE